 Consumer Tips

-- Never agree to pay to claim a prize.
-No legitimate sweepstakes or lottery would ever send you a check or money order and ask you to send payment in return.
+• No legitimate sweepstakes or lottery would ever send you a check or money order and ask you to send payment in return.
 If you really won, you would pay taxes directly to the government.

-- Never agree to pay for grants from the government or foundations.
-They don’t offer money to people unexpectedly or charge to get it.
+• They don’t offer money to people unexpectedly or charge to get it.
 Most grants go to organizations, not individuals, and require a lengthy and extensive application process.

-- Never agree to cash checks and send the money somewhere as part of a job working from home.
-That is not how legitimate employers operate.
+• Never agree to cash checks and send the money somewhere as part of a job working from home.

-- Never agree to wire money to anyone you have not met in person and have not known for a long time.
+• Never agree to wire money to anyone you have not met in person and have not known for a long time.

-- If it seems suspicious, get advice.
-Consult your state or local consumer protection agency, the Federal Trade Commission, the Postal Inspection Service, or another trusted source.
+• Consult your state or local consumer protection agency, the Federal Trade Commission, the Postal Inspection Service, or another trusted source.

-- Remember that there is no legitimate reason why anyone who wants to give you a check or money order for something would ever ask you to send money anywhere in return.
+• Remember that there is no legitimate reason why anyone who wants to give you a check or money order for something would ever ask you to send money anywhere in return.